yogeshwar607/shreemoryacabs/docs/SEO_STRATEGY_VS_KKTRAVELS.md

 I came across your excellent resource page on [topic] at [URL].
 It's really comprehensive!

 I noticed you've included [existing resource].
-You might also want to consider adding GreenEVCabs - we're Pune's first all-electric intercity cab service.
+You might also want to consider adding Shree Morya Cabs - we're Pune's first all-electric intercity cab service.

 We'd be a valuable addition because:
 - Only electric cab service for Pune-Mumbai route
 - Fixed pricing (₹3,700) with no surge
 - Featured in [news outlet] for sustainable transportation

-Here's our page that would be relevant: https://greenevcabs.com/pune-mumbai-electric-cab
+Here's our page that would be relevant: https://shreemoryacabs.com/pune-mumbai-electric-cab

 Either way, thanks for putting together such a helpful resource!